Kadenang Ginto: Broadcast

 Kadenang Ginto premiered on October 8, 2018, on ABS-CBN.
 The series was the network's second longest-running afternoon drama series of the 2010s with a total of 348 episodes.

-In 2020, it re-aired on the newly launched Kapamilya Channel via pay cable and satellite, under the title Kadenang Ginto: The Golden Comeback from August 22, 2020, to May 1, 2021, every weekend.
-However, on May 8, 2021, the re-run of the series was replaced by the extension of Kapamilya Action Sabado and the re-run of Philippine television series, Parasite Island, Hiwaga ng Kambat, Uncoupling, and We Rise Together.
-As a result, the remaining episodes until the finale moved to Jeepney TV from May 3, 2021, to March 18, 2022.
+In 2020, it re-aired on the newly launched Kapamilya Channel via pay cable and satellite, under the title Kadenang Ginto: The Golden Comeback from August 22, 2020 to May 1, 2021, every weekend replacing the second season of The Voice Teens and was replaced by Parasite Island.
+As a result, the remaining episodes until the finale moved to Jeepney TV from May 3, 2021 to March 18, 2022, replacing the re-runs of Pusong Ligaw in the timeslot.

+It re-aired on PIE Channel from August 14, 2023 to December 29, 2023, replacing the re-runs of The Better Half.

+After the closure of PIE Channel, it re-aired from the first episodes of the series on Jeepney TV and All TV (since April 15, 2024) from January 1, 2024 to January 19, 2025, replacing the re-runs of 100 Days to Heaven and was replaced by Ina, Kapatid, Anak.

+International broadcast

+In December 2021, the show had its international broadcast in Ecuador as La Heredera via the free-to-air TV network Ecuavisa.

 Adaptation

 In January 2020, an Indonesian remake of Kadenang Ginto was announced.
 The Verona Pictures-produced adaptation, titled Putri Mahkota (lit.
 Crown Princess), debuted on January 5, 2020, on ANTV.
 It aired for 22 episodes of 110 minutes each until January 26, 2020.